pqrkchqps/diehard-dot-fund-school/facilitators_guide/ongoing_practice.md

 * With a little practice, most users quickly upskill on being responsive to acts of facilitation on Loomio, such as replying when @mentioned.
 * Taking acts of facilitation on Loomio helps people become more responsive to facilitation themselves.
-* Because everything is archived, users can see past acts of facilitation "frozen in time", gaining the benefits of observing them without having been there.
+* Because everything is archived, users can see past acts of facilitation “frozen in time”, gaining the benefits of observing them without having been there.

 ## Culture Change